Rudy Badil

 Rudy David Badil (29 November 1945 – 11 July 2019) was an Indonesian journalist who co-founded the comedy group Warkop with Nanu Moeljono, Kasino Hadiwibowo (Kasino), Wahjoe Sardono (Dono), and Indrodjojo Kusumonegoro (Indro).
 Before being known as Warkop DKI (acronym from Dono-Kasino-Indro), this group was called Warkop Prambors, which broadcast humorous entertainment programs through Radio Prambors.

 While studying at the University of Indonesia, Badil was one of the students taught by Dono.
-He is also known to be a friend of Soe Hok Gie, with those who had climbed the mountain together.
+He is also known to be a friend of Soe Hok Gie, with whom they had climbed the mountain together.

 After leaving the Warkop group due to stage fright, Badil worked as a journalist at Kompas since 6 August 1980.
 He then retired on 29 November 2005.

-Badil died after undergoing treatment for a stroke at the Hermina Hospital in Depok on 11 Juli 2019.
+Badil died after undergoing treatment for a stroke at the Hermina Hospital in Depok on 11 July 2019.
 His body was buried in the Tanah Kusir Public Cemetery, South Jakarta.